 You can protect both your pet and your home by using preventative solutions all year round.

 Many pet owners falsely believe that fleas die off in the winter, and therefore choose to forgo proper parasite control when the cold kicks in.
 While it’s true that these pesky hitchhikers can’t survive freezing temperatures, they intelligibly seek out warmer locations when the mercury drops.

-While the risk of your pet catching fleas in the winter is lower than other seasons, it is not impossible, making flea treatment necessary year round.
+While the risk of your pet catching fleas in the winter is lower than in other seasons, it is not impossible, making flea treatment necessary year-round.

 Hartz Ultraguard offers many forms of defense against these tiny invaders.

-Shampoo- Shampoos provides your pet with immediate relief from pesky fleas and ticks.
+- Shampoo - Shampoos provide your pet with immediate relief from pesky fleas and ticks.
 Each cleansing formula is specially designed to kill parasites on contact.

 Whichever treatment you choose, do your research or talk to your veterinarian to find one that is appropriate for your pet's weight and age.
 Only use one method of flea and tick control at a time.
 Too many pest chemicals from multiple products used simultaneously may cause serious health issues and side effects.